quancnm/PathPlanning_QLearning/README.md

 ## Project Overview

-This README provides an overview of the project that combines Conflict-Based Search (CBS) and Q-Learning algorithms for solving the path planning problem in a dynamic environment with multiple robots.
+The project combines Conflict-Based Search (CBS) and Q-Learning algorithms for solving the path planning problem in a dynamic environment with multiple robots.
 The project aims to develop an efficient and adaptive solution to navigate multiple robots while avoiding conflicts and adapting to changing conditions.

 ## Features